qtnc/swan/docs/language-syntax.md

 ```

 When switch is used as an expression, the different cases must be single expressions as well (it is forbidden to have a block of statements).
 There is obviously no fallthrough once a result is selected.

+Switch provide no performance bonus compared to a chain of if/else.

 ## Iteration protocol
 A for loop written as: